mar19a/DodgeGame/README.md

 First, I made boxes containing letters for the different menu options such as play, help, and exit.
 I extended to MouseAdapter, and put a boundary box in each of these options meaning if the mouse was released in either of these options then we will proceed with this option.

-Don't worry the freeze in the HELP section is intentional.
+Do not worry the freeze in the HELP section is intentional.

 ![](dodgegameplay.gif)